lu-miere/Lumiere-Trading/README.md

 # Start and build Services:

-every service is prefixed with 'lumiere' in Dcker
+every service is prefixed with 'lumiere' in Docker

 (api, ui, db, redis)